-Today we describe visual components of a logo which are vital for compelling visual perception and also show practical cases of applying psychology of color and shapes in design for branding.
+Today we describe visual components of a logo that are vital for compelling visual perception and also show practical cases of applying the psychology of color and shapes in design for branding.

 Psychology in logo design

 People may not notice but the mind often reacts to visual objects affecting the emotions and behavior.
-In our previous articles, we described two psychology branches which study the impact of shapes and colors on people’s visual perception.
-In short, each color and shape tends to be perceived with its own meaning, so when we look at a visual object our brain receives the certain message and reacts according to what we see.
+In our previous articles, we described two psychology branches that study the impact of shapes and colors on people’s visual perception.
+In short, each color and shape tend to be perceived with its own meaning, so when we look at a visual object our brain receives a certain message and reacts according to what we see.

 Comprehending the role of the color and shape psychology, design expert can control the meaning a logo contributes.
 Each component chosen thoughtfully helps people read the meaning of the logo right.

 The research provided by Colorcom showed that it takes only 90 seconds for people to make a subconscious judgment about a product and between 62% and 90% of that assessment is based on color alone.
 That’s why the success of the brand strategy depends largely upon the colors chosen for the logo design.